Port Angeles Virtual Open House : ADA Transition Plan

 The City is creating a plan for how we identify, prioritize, and remove barriers, specifically for those with disabilities.
 This plan, known as the ADA Transition Plan, provides an opportunity for Port Angeles to review its programs, activities, and services to identify barriers and changes that are needed for individuals with disabilities to fully participate in civic life.

 We are asking for help to identify where those barriers to accessibility are in our city, specifically in the public right-of-way (such as sidewalks, roadways, bicycle lane, etc.).
 From your input, an ADA Transition Plan will be created to review the City's programs, services, and activities and identify the barriers and changes that are needed so all can enjoy our city equally.
 The ADA Transition Plan will be used to guide future planning and implementation of necessary accessibility.

-The first step of the plan is a self-evaluation phase.
-The City’s consultant will send data collectors throughout the City to measure and record widths and slopes of sidewalks, curb ramps, and other accessible infrastructure within the public right-of-way.
-The self-evaluation phase also relies on broad feedback from the public.
+The first step of the plan is a self-evaluation phase, which is now complete.
+The City’s consultant sent data collectors throughout the City to measure and record widths and slopes of sidewalks, curb ramps, and other accessible infrastructure within the public right-of-way.
+The self-evaluation phase also relied on broad feedback from the public.
 While the plan will benefit greatly from feedback from those with disabilities or that provide support for those with disabilities, feedback is welcome from everyone in Port Angeles.
-After a technical evaluation and rating process, we will seek public feedback on priorities and eventually on the draft plan.
+After a technical evaluation and rating process, we are now seeking public feedback on the draft plan.